 If someone dies leaving no surviving spouse, their children divide the assets of their estate equally.
 Both natural born as well as adopted children inherit in Alabama.
 Stepchildren, however, would not be blood lineage of the deceased and would not inherit under Alabama’s intestacy laws.

 If an Alabama resident dies without a surviving spouse, children or parents, then his siblings inherit his entire estate.
-If more than one, they divide the property equally and if one of his siblings dies before him, that sibling’s children inherit in his place.
+If more than one, the Alabama estate law says they divide the property equally and if one of his siblings dies before him, that sibling’s children inherit in his place.

 In the unlikely event there are no surviving relatives, then the property of the deceased Alabamian escheats to the state.
 The laws of the state govern procedures and processes for taking unclaimed property.